a strategy for a

 Sustainability

-UFBD is committed to promoting environmental sustainability by integrating organic farming practices, reducing waste and pollution, conserving energy and water, and fostering a purpose-driven circular economy model that maximizes local resources.
+UFbD is committed to promoting environmental sustainability by integrating organic farming practices, reducing waste and pollution, conserving energy and water, and fostering a purpose-driven circular economy model that maximizes local resources.

 Community

-UFBD values the power of community and seeks to create spaces where people can come together to learn, connect, and engage with nature.
+UFbD values the power of community and seeks to create spaces where people can come together to learn, connect, and engage with nature.
 We prioritize building solid relationships with businesses, institutions, and organizations to foster a sense of belonging and collective responsibility for the environment.

 Innovation

-UFBD embraces innovation as a driving force for positive change.
+UFbD embraces innovation as a driving force for positive change.
 We continually seek out new techniques and approaches to urban farming and sustainable living, pushing the boundaries of what is possible to create regenerative solutions to complex environmental challenges

 Environmental Stewardship

-UFBD recognizes the importance of responsible stewardship of the natural world.
+UFbD recognizes the importance of responsible stewardship of the natural world.
 We strive to minimize our ecological footprint by prioritizing regenerative permaculture design ethics and principles, protecting biodiversity, and conserving natural resources for future generations.

-Urban Farming by Design creates a paradigm shift in urban living,
+a paradigm shift in urban living,

 where nature and city life seamlessly intertwine

-Urban Farming by Design is a multifaceted approach combining organic farming with urban living to create sustainable vibrant communities.
+is a multifaceted approach combining organic farming with urban living to create sustainable vibrant communities.

 Waste from the farm and bistro´s kitchen becomes compost.